Local government bodies such as municipal and regional councils play an important role in our political system.

 Local councils can support Apartheid Free Zone initiatives by passing a resolution and taking steps to end commercial relationships with companies and institutions that help Israel to violate international law.

 In 2015, French corporation Veolia sold off its Israeli businesses including its role in the Jerusalem Light Rail, a tramway project built to help Israel connect up and expand its illegal settlements.

 Veolia took this decision after local governments in countries across the world had taken the decision not to award it contracts because of its role in Israeli violations of international law.
 Veolia lost contracts worth at least $20bn.

 Veolia’s withdrawal from Israel was a pivotal moment that showed how our movement is capable of holding corporations that aid and abet Israel’s human rights violations to account.

-Similarly, G4S has moved to distance itself from its role in Israeli violations of international law after a number of local government bodies boycotted it.
-Local councils are playing an absolutely vital role in implementing international law.
+Similarly, G4S has moved to distance itself from its role in Israeli violations of human rights after a number of local government bodies boycotted it.
+Local councils are playing an absolutely vital role in promoting respect for human rights.

 Dozens of local governments have passed resolutions in support of BDS

 Dozens of local councils across Ireland, Norway, Spain, Sweden, France, the UK, Italy, Belgium and Australia have passed resolutions that support BDS or that pledge not to deal with specific companies targeted by the BDS movement.